-- GENLU-1.1 The Village of Stockham, when feasible, may choose to aid a development or redevelopment with specific funding mechanisms such as Tax Increment Financing, special assessments, etc. - GENLU-1.2 The Village should develop zoning and subdivision regulations that promote efficient land usage, while avoiding major issues regarding location. - GENLU-1.3 Land use policies should discourage and minimize leapfrog development outside of the corporate limits. - GENLU-1.5 The village of Stockham should work toward strong compact development through the redevelopment of vacant property.
+- GENLU-1.1 The cost of required improvements, both on-site and off-site, to a subdivision exclusively serving the property owners of the subdivision should be borne by the developer or those property owners within said subdivision. - GENLU-1.2 The Village of Hordville, when feasible, may choose to aid a development or redevelopment with specific funding mechanisms such as Tax Increment Financing, special assessments, etc. - GENLU-1.3 The Village should designate areas in the Land Use Plan addressing future growth in Hordville. - GENLU-1.4 The Village should develop zoning and subdivision regulations promoting efficient land usage, while avoiding land use conflicts. - GENLU-1.5 Land use policies should discourage and minimize leapfrog development outside of the corporate limits. - GENLU-1.6 The village of Hordville should work toward strong compact development through the redevelopment of older dilapidated lots and neighborhoods.